ceven/TennisScoring/README.md

  ## Improvement considerations

+ ### Testing

+ - Considering the large number of possible scoring outcomes for a tennis game, more tests could/should be added, particularly around:
+    - ending (winning) conditions for a set, game, etc
+    - players 'fighting' for winning a game, moving between Deuce and Advantage

  ### Naming

  - While the two methods previously described are named after the problem description, we could consider renaming: